Q1: How do I use Gene Lookup?

 Q5: How do I report issues or suggest improvements?

-Please open an issue on the GitHub repository or email weisburd@broadinstitute.org
+Open an issue on the GitHub repository or email weisburd@broadinstitute.org